Nitrofurantoin

 Print this page

 From October 2022, some pharmacists will be able to sell Macrobid capsules for the treatment of UTIs.
-This is available without a prescription to women between 16 and 65 years of age, who are not pregnant and do not have any other complicating factors.
+This is available without a prescription to women 16 to 65 years of age, who are not pregnant and don't have any other complicating factors.
 Only pharmacists who have completed additional training can supply Macrobid capsules.
 They will need to ask you questions to make sure it's the best option for you and will need to record your name and address.

-Always take nitrofurantoin exactly as your doctor has told you.
+Always take nitrofurantoin exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 • Take Nifuran tablets with food or milk.